Røstlandet (village)

 The village is connected to several smaller islands to the southwest by bridges.
 There are regular ferry routes connecting the small island of Tjuvøya to the mainland town of Bodø and the nearby island municipalities of Moskenes and Værøy.
 Skomvær Lighthouse is located about 15 km southwest of the village.

+Despite its latitude located above 67°N latitude and lying above the Arctic Circle, the village has a climate bordering on Cold-summer mediterranean climate with wet winters and dry, warm summers and is known as a "climatic anomaly" due to abnormally warm temperatures.